zender42/spacehaven_mods/sh_wallobj_mod/README.md

 <P>This allows you to place objects directly on the tile in front of wall power nodes, wall thermal regulators, and wall lights.</P>

-<P>This mod was based on the "Better Wall Objects" mod by Joomin.
-It has been updated for Alpha 12 v0.12.1, and to add wall light support, as I couldn't find any mods that would let me build directly in front of a wall light.</P>
+<P>This mod was inspired by the "Better Wall Objects" mod by Joomin.
+It essentially does the same thing, just using code from Alpha 12 v0.12.1 version, and with wall light support added.
+I couldn't find any other mods that would let me build in front of a wall light.</P>

 <P>This requires a modloader to use - it has been tested with Tahvohck's modloader, version 0.9.1.
 Check the discord for a link to the current version.</P>